Royal Antediluvian Order of Buffaloes: Early history

 From the outset the Buffalo Society existed for social convivial enjoyment and for benevolent purposes.
-By way of small fines, donations and fees, money would be raised to assist an indigant member who was in need.
+By way of small fines, donations and fees, money would be raised to assist an indigent member who was in need.

 The Buffalo Lodges were spread across London and further abroad by the members of the theatrical profession who were Buffs who travelled around for work.
 Wherever they went new Lodges were formed.
 When a lodge opened in a new area, it became a Mother Lodge, from which subsequent Minor Lodges would be opened.
 The Mother Lodge would support and advise new lodges on rules and administration of membership.
 These Mother Lodges developed into the body responsible for administration and organisation, and as the Order grew District Grand Lodges and later Provincial Grand Lodges were opened.

 One of the "big" centres of the movement in its early days was the St Georges Tavern, home of the Grand Surrey Lodge, a popular haunt of those in the Theatre business.
 Several Lodges owed their allegiance to the Surrey Lodge, who was Mother to a number of Lodges.
 Later on, the first schism from the Grand Primo Lodge would be by those connected to the Surrey Lodge.

 Well known proprietors of the Theatre Royal in Drury Lane in the 18th and 19th centuries respectively were David Garrick and later, Brinsley Sheridan.
-During Garrick's time managing the Theatre, it was rebuilt twice, whilst during Sheridans tenure, the Theatre burnt down and was rebuilt.
+During Garrick's time managing the Theatre, it was rebuilt twice, whilst during Sheridan's tenure, the Theatre burnt down and was rebuilt.
 It is one of the oldest Theatres still operating in Great Britain today.
 Some of the names of early GLE Lodges being "Garrick" and "Brinsley Sheridan", two of the proprietors of the Theatre Royal.
-Another of those early GLE lodges of interest is The Clown Lodge No 32, most likely founded by Clowns whilst the Shakespeare Lodge and Joey Grimaldi Lodge No 150 were both formed in Newcastle upon Tyne by actors and entertainers.
+Another of those early GLE lodges of interest is The Clown Lodge No 32, most likely founded by clowns whilst the Shakespeare Lodge and Joey Grimaldi Lodge No 150 were both formed in Newcastle upon Tyne by actors and entertainers.